apolukhin/apolukhin.github.io/papers/reloc_value_proposal.md

   resource r{42, 100500};

   do_something(relocate r);   // Proposed
-  // attempt to use `r` result in ill-formed program
+  // attempt to use `r` results in ill-formed program }
-}
 ```